This is an article related to Nouvelle Alexandrie. Click here for more information.

 Floor area 20,000 m2

-The Government House of Nouvelle Alexandrie, also known as the Presidential Estate of Cárdenas, is the official residence and workplace of the President of the Government of Nouvelle Alexandrie.
+The Government House of Nouvelle Alexandrie, also known as the Federal Estate of Cárdenas, is the official residence and workplace of the President of the Government of Nouvelle Alexandrie.
 It is located at the Plaza del Gobierno in the Government Triangle District in Cárdenas.
 It has been the official residence of the President since 1687 AN when the building was finished.
 Before that, the President held offices at the Legislative Palace.

 The House includes 12 buildings, a bunker, and an infirmary.
 The Office of the President of the Government, the Office of the Vice-President of the Government, the Council of State, and the Press Office are located in this complex.
 The weekly meetings of the Council of State are also held at the House.